Simple Content Marketing Playbook for SaaS

 Help Your Customers Be Successful

-- OKR templates for marketing/sales/growth/HR/accounting, etc.
+- OKR templates for marketers

-- Guides to team accountability
+- Guides to remote team accountability

 They're all things most people in that position would be happy to hear advice and best practices on.